Obama Claims He’d Beat Trump If Third Term Allowed, Yet Hillary Got Too Confident? (Opinion)

 Obama shared how he admired Hillary Clinton and stressed that she was a victim of attacks that were unfair to the Democratic candidate at the time.
 Defending both his popularity and what he had originally set out to do for the country, the out-going president said, “I am confident in this vision because I’m confident that if I — if I had run again and articulated it — I think I could’ve mobilized a majority of the American people to rally behind it.”

-CNN reported that in Obama’s “exit interview,” President Obama did bring up how people have questioned him about his “hope-and-change” motto.
+CNN reports that in Obama’s “exit interview,” President Obama did bring up how people have questioned him about his “hope-and-change” motto.
 He discussed how some people consider it a fantasy today, especially after Trump has won the election.
 Branding his vision as one of hope-and-change was done in 2008, but he argues that there was a “shift” in the culture since that time.
 Obama claims he has talked to people about this today and “even some people who disagreed with me, they would say the vision, the direction that you point towards is the right one.”

 While his plans for the future are to follow in George W. Bush’s footsteps when it comes to politics.
 That would be to not get involved in the Trump presidency with a narration of his daily activities, much like how Bush stepped away when the Obama administration took over.